ksafranski/app-template/README.md

 Unit tests are setup using [Mocha](http://mochajs.org/) with the [Chai Assertion Library](http://chaijs.com/).

-Running tests are the standard `npm run test` which includes linting and beautification.
+Running tests are the standard `npm run test` which also includes linting.
 It can also be run independent of other tasks via `npm run mocha`.

 ## Static Analysis

 ### Linting

-Static analysis testing is done with [ESLint](http://eslint.org/) and will run along with the tests (`npm run test`).
+Static analysis testing is done with [JSCS](https://github.com/jscs-dev/node-jscs) and will run along with the tests (`npm run test`).
 It can also be run independetly with the `npm run lint` command.
+It includes the `--fix` command which will attempt to fix linting errors as well.

-Configuration is in the `.eslintrc` file.
+Configuration is in the `.jscsrc` file.
+The default preset is `crockford` with several exceptions but can be easily changed as desired.

 ### Analysis

 Additionally [Plato Code Analyzer](https://www.npmjs.com/package/plato) is setup to build reports for code analysis.
 It can be run via the command `npm run plato`.

-## Beautification

-JavaScript beautification is done with [JSBeautifier](https://www.npmjs.com/package/js-beautify) along with the test (`npm run test`).
-It can also be run independetly with the `npm run beautify` command.

-Configuration is in the `.jsbeautifyrc` file.

 ## Documentation